Unicon/cas-addons/README.md

 Minimum supported version of CAS in versions of the `1.x` series of `cas-addons` is `3.5.1`.
 `1.x` series of cas-addons is not supported on CAS `4.x`.
 For CAS `4.x` support look for the series of [micro addons](https://github.com/unicon-cas-addons) libraries grouped by distinct features in upcoming months.

+As of CAS 5, this project is no longer maintained and supported.

 ## Project Information

 * [About](http://unicon.github.io/cas-addons/)